The Institute of Mathematics and its Applications (IMA)

 Above is a photograph of the speakers at TMT 2013.
 Click here for a higher-resolution version (4.5Mb).
 Previous conferences have been held at the University of York (2015), University of Surrey (2014) and University of Greenwich (2013 and 2010).

 The University of Greenwich Maths Centre, in conjunction with The Institute of Mathematics and its Applications (IMA), is very pleased to announce the fifth Undergraduate Mathematics Conference which will be held on Saturday 13th February 2016.
 The keynote speaker will be Dr Eugenia Cheng, University of Sheffield and currently Scientist in Residence at the Art Institute of Chicago.
 Dr Cheng's recent book: Cakes, Custard and Category Theory cleverly illustrates complex mathematics through delicious culinary analogies.
-Title and Abstract of keynote to follow.
+Her title is: Deep Structures: my journey into abstract mathematics and her abstract can be seen on the Abstracts page.

 This will be a fascinating day which will give participants the opportunity to learn about a wide range of mathematics which has excited their peers.
 The aim of the conference is to enable final year (and other) undergraduates to give presentations on mathematical topics of their choice.
-Previous conferneces have seen undergradaute speakers from a wide range of univesrities including Aberdeen, Birkbeck University of London, Cambridge, Exeter, Glasgow, Greenwich, Leeds, Liverpool, Oxford, Royal Holloway and St Andrews .
+Previous conferences have seen undergraduate speakers from a wide range of universities including Aberdeen, Birkbeck University of London, Cambridge, Exeter, Glasgow, Greenwich, Leeds, Liverpool, Oxford, Royal Holloway and St Andrews.

 Mathematics students will benefit enormously from this in a number of ways.
 Those going into research will gain experience of the process of conference submission, while those going into the workplace will gain valuable experience of professional practice and networking to enhance their CVs and career prospects.
 Speakers will additionally gain evidence of their professional skills.
 All delegates will gain insights into a wide range of mathematics of potential value in their future careers.
 It should be a wonderfully enjoyable day of inspiring mathematics.